-Global Ship Lease will hold a conference call to discuss the Company's results for the three months ended December 31, 2012 today, Monday, March 11, 2013 at 10:30 a.m.
+Global Ship Lease will hold a conference call to discuss the Company's results for the three months and year ended December 31, 2014 today, Tuesday March 3, 2015 at 10:30 a.m.
 Eastern Time.
 There are two ways to access the conference call:

 Please dial in at least 10 minutes prior to 10:30 a.m.
 Eastern Time to ensure a prompt start to the call.

 (2) Live Internet webcast and slide presentation: http://www.globalshiplease.com

 If you are unable to participate at this time, a replay of the call will be available through Thursday, March 19, 2015 at (855) 859-2056 or (404) 537-3406.
 Enter the code 90129709 to access the audio replay.
 The webcast will also be archived on the Company's website: http://www.globalshiplease.com.

 Annual Report on Form 20F